infolektuell/gradle-jpackage/README.md

 ## Features

-- Supports modular and non-modular applications.
+- [x] Supports modular and non-modular applications.
+- [x] Works with JavaFX out of the box.
-- Low-level tasks for tools like Jlink, Jdeps, and Jpackage for any custom needs, offering access to the CLI options in a type-safe way.
+- [x] Low-level tasks for tools like Jlink, Jdeps, and Jpackage for any custom needs, offering access to the CLI options in a type-safe way.
-- Compatible with Gradle's configuration cache and build cache.
+- [x] Compatible with Gradle's configuration cache and build cache.
+- [ ] Signing macOS apps (coming soon)

 ## Quick Start